 How This Report Helps You

 This report enables you to select data of interest, assess trends over time, and compare results.
-Use the filters on the left to explore your growth and achievement data.
+Use the filters on the left to explore growth and achievement data.
 Depending on the assessment, achievement is reported in Normal Curve Equivalents (NCEs) or scale scores and does not reflect proficiency level.

 OST Tested reports include all students tested at the district.
 OST Accountable reports include only those students accountable to that district.